Resource

 } // Closing A: ExitCase.Completed

-visible difference between both.
+visible difference between them.

 If you want to know more, this conversation in the Kotlin Slack goes into more detail.